elsurudo/jquery.toggle-visibility/README.md

 </form>
 ```

-You can also invert the hide/show behaviour (hide on checked) by setting the `data-toggle-element-invert` to `true`, like so:
+You can also invert the hide/show behaviour (hide on checked) by setting the `data-toggle-element-invert` on the _target_ elements to `true`, like so:

 ```html
 <form>